How the education sector is leveraging the power of virtual

 At certain academic institutions, virtual event platforms have come to fill that need for genuine connection.
-Crucially, they provide an environment conducive to engaging and interactive learning, elevating collaboration, and social networking.
+Crucially, they provide an environment conducive to engaging and interactive online learning, elevating collaboration, and social networking.

 Distinctively, they also promote that sense of belonging to a wider community akin to in-person classes.
 That is in stark contrast to the social isolation of streaming to a one-directional webinar.